auth0/docs/articles/tokens/concepts/refresh-token-rotation.md

 ![Refresh Token Rotation State Diagram](/media/articles/tokens/rtr-state-diagram.png)

-This means that you can safely use Refresh Tokens to mitigate the adverse effects of browser privacy tools and provide continuous access to end-users without disrupting the user experience.
+This means you can safely use Refresh Tokens to mitigate the adverse effects of browser privacy tools and provide continuous access to end-users without disrupting the user experience.

 ## Automatic reuse detection

 When a client needs a new Access Token, it sends the Refresh Token with the request to Auth0 to get a new token pair.
 As soon as the new pair is issued by Auth0, the Refresh Token used in the request is invalidated.
-This helps safeguard your app from replay attacks resulting from compromised tokens.
+This safeguards your app from replay attacks resulting from compromised tokens.

 Without enforcing sender-constraint, it’s impossible for the authorization server to know which actor is legitimate or malicious in the event of a replay attack.
-Therefore, it’s important that when a previously-used Refresh Token (already invalidated) is sent to the authorization server that the most recently issued Refresh Token is immediately invalidated as well, preventing any Refresh Tokens in the same token family (all Refresh Tokens descending from the original Refresh Token issued for the client) from being used to get new Access Tokens.
+So it’s important that the most recently issued Refresh Token is also immediately invalidated when a previously-used Refresh Token (already invalidated) is sent to the authorization server.
+This prevents any Refresh Tokens in the same token family (all Refresh Tokens descending from the original Refresh Token issued for the client) from being used to get new Access Tokens.

 For example, consider the following scenario:
 1. Legitimate Client has **Refresh Token 1**, and it is leaked to or stolen by Malicious Client.